borisyurkevich/borisy.net/_posts/2019-07-10-altershot-update.md

 date: 2019-07-10T9:27+0000
 ---

-Today I am releasing update for one of my hobby projects.
-I've refined user interface and added support for latest Apple devices.
+Today I am releasing an update for one of my hobby projects.
+I've refined the user interface and added support for the latest Apple devices.

 Altershot is the marketing tool for your screenshots.
-It simplifies Status Bar appearance to focus viewer attention on your app.
+It simplifies the Status Bar appearance to focus viewer attention on your app.
 [Get it from the App Store.](https://apps.apple.com/gb/app/altershot-status-bar-editor/id911930618) Altershot is free and contains no in-app purchases at this moment.

 Full list of changes.